AvePoint/cloud-api/docs/docs/Use Cases.md

 IT professionals can monitor backup status, performance, and issues by accessing detailed job information from various AvePoint Cloud Backup services.

-## Additional Use Cases for Various Cloud Services on the Confidence Platform
+## Use Cases for More Cloud Services on the Confidence Platform

-- **AvePoint Opus**: Connect to SharePoint on-premises, File Systems, or other external systems, to access and manage content across integrated systems.
-For details, refer to .
+- **AvePoint Opus**: Import data from additional systems beyond the six built-in data sources, as well as File System and SharePoint On-Premises connected via Agents.
+It also enables the export of records with specific disposal due dates and updates their status to Disposed within the platform.
+[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-opus/index.htm#!Documents/avepointopusapisforconnector.htm)

 [add refer to link]: #
+[Delphine: Is the "See more" OK?]: #

-- **AvePoint EnPower**: Connect EnPower with on-premises users and groups to efficiently manage resources and user groups; Retrieve data from EnPower to access necessary data for data analysis and reporting.
-For details, refer to
+- **AvePoint EnPower**: Retrieve data from EnPower to access necessary data for data analysis and reporting.
+[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-enpower/index.htm#!Documents/enpowerwebapi.htm)

-[add refer to link]: #.
-- **Fly**: Execute migrations with Fly to seamlessly migrate data between system.
+- **Fly**: Execute migrations with Fly to seamlessly migrate data between systems.
+[See more](https://cdn.avepoint.com/assets/webhelp/fly/index.htm#!Documents/flypublicapi.htm)

 - **Insights for Microsoft 365**: Retrieve data from Insights for Microsoft 365 to enhance data visibility for decision-making.
-For details, refer to

-[add refer to link]: #
+[See more](https://cdn.avepoint.com/assets/webhelp/insights-for-microsoft-365/index.htm#!Documents/insightsformicrosoft365webapi.htm)

 - **Cloud Governance**: Manage data within Cloud Governance to streamline governance processes and data handling.
-For details, refer to .

-[add refer to link]: #
+[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-cloud-governance-administrator-guide/index.htm#!Documents/avepointcloudgovernancemodernapi.htm)